 Cross Reference: 209 Board of Directors' Management Procedures

-Approved 11-18-02 Reviewed 2-21-05, 2-20-06, 2-21-11, 4-27-15, 7-22-19 Revised
+Approved 11-18-02 Reviewed 2-21-05, 2-20-06, 2-21-11, 4-27-15, 7-22-19, 11-25-25 Revised

 As a representative of the citizens of the school district community, the board is responsible for legislating policy for the school district.
 As a policy making body, the board has jurisdiction to enact policy with the force and effect of law for the management and operation of the school district.

 It is the responsibility of the board, under the board's executive duty, to select its chief executive officer, the superintendent, to operate the school district on the board's behalf.
-The board delegates to the superintendent its authority to carry out board policy, to formulate and carry out rules and regulations and to handle the administrative details in a manner that supports and is consistent with board policy.
+The board delegates to the superintendent its authority to carry out board policy, to formulate and carry out rules and regulations and to handle the administrative details in a manner which supports and is consistent with board policy.

 The board has a responsibility to review the education program's performance under its evaluative duty.
 The board regularly reviews the education program and ancillary services.
-The review includes a careful study and examination of the facts, conditions and circumstances surrounding the amount of funds received or expended and the education program's ability to achieve the board's educational philosophy for the school district.
+The review includes a careful study and examination of the facts, conditions and circumstances surrounding the amount of funds received or expended and the education program's ability to achieve the board's educational philosophy and goals for the school district.

 Legal Reference: Iowa Code §§ 274.1; Chap.
-279;
+279; 280.12.

 Cross Reference: 101 Educational Philosophy of the School District